Spherically symmetric black hole spacetimes on hyperboloidal slices: Stable stationary initial data for given gauge conditions

 The profiles of $\beta$ and $\bar\omega$ for two different parameter choices, with the CMC equivalent for comparison, are displayed in \fref{betawbarstatio}.
 The two configurations considered were (with $M=1$ and $\Kc=-1$): $m_{cK}=1$ and $\cnK=1$, requiring $\cp=0.9996723791389223$, and $m_{cK}=0.1$ and $\cnK=0.5$, with $\cp=0.9661803490$.
-These values of the parameters were chosen because they are well-behaved in evolutions of the Einstein equations.
-As can be seen in the plots, the larger $m_{cK}$, the more ``CMC-like'' the slices look near the origin, whereas it has been found experimentally that $\cnK$ has more of an impact in the region near \scrip, allowing solutions to be further from the CMC profile for smaller values of $\cnK$.
+These values of the parameters were chosen because they {provide a long-term stationary solution} in evolutions of the Einstein equations {(see \ssref{nsevol} for further comments)}. {The number of significant digits required for the value of $\cp$ depends on the method and precision used.} As can be seen in the plots, the larger $m_{cK}$, the more ``CMC-like'' the slices look near the origin, whereas it has been found experimentally that $\cnK$ has more of an impact in the region near \scrip, allowing solutions to be further from the CMC profile for smaller values of $\cnK$.
 This is also the behaviour seen in evolutions of CMC trumpet initial data with those parameter choices for the slicing condition.